AaronGullickson/labs-wrangling-programming/README.md

 Here are the following logical steps that need to be performed to calculate the dissimilarity index:

-1. Calculate the total number of $A$ and $B$ members in the city.
+1. Calculate the distributions of each racial group across the city ($a_i/A$ and $b_i/B$).
+T
-2. Divide the number of each group in a given neighborhood ($a_i$ and $b_i$) by the total.
-This basically gives you the distribution of each group across neighborhoods.
-3. Subtract one of the distributions from (2) from the other and take the absolute value.
+3. Subtract one of the distributions from (1) from the other and take the absolute value with the `abs` function.
 4. Sum up the values from (3) and multiply by 50.

-For this assignment, I want you to calculate *D* for each metropolitan area.
-You will need to use the tract-level dataset to calculate this measure.
-You should write this code in the `organize_data.R` script under the "Calculate Dissimilarity Index" section.
-You must do the following:
+To calculate this measure for all cities in your tracts data, you must do the following:

-1. Create a calculate_dissimilarity function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
+1. Create a `calculate_dissimilarity` function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
 2. A for-loop or `sapply` command that uses the function above to actually calculate dissimilarity for each metropolitan area.
-3. Create a data.frame of dissimilarity indices from the results of (2).
+3. Create a `tibble` of dissimilarity indices from the results of (2).
 This dataset should have two variables:
-    1.  `met2013` to identify metropolitan areas
+    *  `met2013` to identify metropolitan areas
-    2.  `dissim_index` for the actual dissimilarity index in each metropolitan area.
+    *  `dissim_index` for the actual dissimilarity index in each metropolitan area.
 4. Merge this new data.frame with the combined `met_area` data.frame you constructed in the previous assignment.

 You should now have a final analytical dataset. it should be named `met_area`.
-You should save this as `met_area.RData` in the `output` directory.
+You should save this as `met_area.RData` in the `output` directory with the `save` command.
 We are now done with the `organize_data.R` script.

-## R Markdown Assignment {#r-markdown-assignment}
+## Quarto Assignment

 In this assignment, we will finally answer the research question: How does the relative size of the black population and the level of black/white segregation in a city affect the difference in occupational status between whites and blacks?

-Ultimately, I want you to report your results in a short PDF report from an R Markdown file.
+Ultimately, I want you to report your results in a short PDF report from a Quarto file.
 I give you freedom in thinking about how to get there, but you will ultimately need some linear models that consider controls for the percent foreign born, percent college educated, and unemployment in a city.
 You will also want to give some thought to graphical displays of the univariate and bivariate distributions of key variables.

-You can use the `report.Rmd` file in the repository as a skeleton for your report.
+You can use the `report.qmd` file in the repository as a skeleton for your report.
 This document contains some stub information about sectioning of the report and what should go into each section of the report.
 It also gives you templates for R code chunks that can produce figures and regression model tables.
-You can do your initial analysis in the provided `analysis.R` script, create a separate `analysis.Rmd` file for the analysis, or just do the entire analysis in the `report.Rmd` document.
+You can do your initial analysis in the provided `analysis.R` script, create a separate `analysis.qmd` file for the analysis, or just do the entire analysis in the `report.qmd` document.
 I leave that choice up to you.

-When your report is completed, be sure to commit the PDF file as well as the R Markdown file.
+When your report is completed, be sure to commit the PDF file to Canvas.

-## References {#references}
+## References

 Blalock, Hubert M. 1967. *Toward a Theory of Minority-Group Relations.* New York: John Wiley and Sons.